A mom and her baby had to be rescued by kayak as flood waters overtook their Tennessee home – KION546

 While they survived, about 10 people remain missing, a large decrease from reports of 45 people missing immediately after the flood.

-In the chaos of the storm, phone service was lost and people couldn’t reach their loved ones, leading to a jump in reports of missing persons, officials explained.
+In the chaos of the storm, phone service was lost and people couldn’t reach their loved ones, leading to a jump in reports of missing persons, officials said.

 Waverly Police and Fire Chief Grant Gillespie said Monday there are now less than 10 people that they are “truly concerned” could be missing.